Tweet

 George Lacy Hillier (6 June 1856 in Sydenham- 11 February 1941 in London) was an English racing cyclist, a pioneer of British cycling, and an excellent all-around athlete.
 He was one of the founders of the Chichester and District Motorcycle Club, and served as its president.
 He was a member of other sports clubs and was racing secretary of the London County Cycling and Athletic Club.
 As such, in 1891, he initiated the construction of the Herne Hill Velodrome in the south of London.

 In 1881 Hillier was a national cycling champion over various distances.
-In 1885 he traveled to Leipzig, won a ten kilometer race against the German champion John Pundt, and set a new record on the track.
+In 1885 he traveled to Leipzig, won a ten kilometre race against the German champion John Pundt, and set a new record on the track.
 For a prize, Hillier received a tape with a silver-plated cutlery and a medal.

 Hillier wrote several books including the 500 page Cycling for the Badminton Library with William Keppel, 7th Earl of Albemarle, in 1887.